 An awareness of, and sensitivity to, ethics and ethical standards on interpersonal and social levels, and within a field of study and/or profession.
 To demonstrate integrity on social, cultural, and environmental issues.

-The ability to communicate effectively and appropriately in a range of contexts using literacy, numeracy and information technology skills.
+The ability to communicate effectively and appropriately in a range of contexts and to a range of audiences using literacy, numeracy and information technology skills.

 The ability to assimilate, analyse and utilise information effectively in a range of contexts, genres and text types.

 An acknowledgment of and respect for equality of opportunity, individual and civic responsibility, indigenous and other cultures and times, and an appreciation of cultural diversity.